-Designing and running Girl Possible, our first summer camp for girls
+Designing and running Girl Possible, a superhero-themed summer camp for girls

 Summer of 2018, we designed, organized, and ran our first summer camp for girls (ages 11-15) in the Bay Area.
 Enter Girl Possible—a superhero-themed summer program inspiring girls to become the leaders and change-makers of tomorrow, through design thinking.